What is a Michigan Registered Agent?

-A Michigan Registered Agent (Resident Agent) is a person or company who agrees to accept legal mail (known as “service of process”) on behalf of your Michigan LLC in case your business gets sued.
+A Michigan Registered Agent is a person or company who agrees to accept legal mail and notices on behalf of your Michigan LLC.

-Your Michigan LLC’s Registered Agent is a key component to how the court and legal systems work.
-By requiring all Michigan LLCs to have (and continuously maintain) a Registered Agent on file with the state, the delivery of legal mail and court documents can be properly tracked.
+Your LLC’s Registered Agent is a key component of how the court and legal systems work.
+By requiring all Michigan LLCs to keep a Resident Agent on file with the state, the delivery of court documents can be properly tracked.

 Can I be my own Registered Agent in Michigan?

 Yes, you can be your own Registered Agent in Michigan.

 You actually have 3 options for who can be your Michigan Registered Agent:

 - a Michigan Registered Agent Service